 Application for Standard Approach Approval

-As per Bylaw 17/13 (PDF) of the Rural Municipality of Corman Park (RM) construction, alteration or relocation of an approach within the RM cannot be undertaken without written approval from the RM.
-Download an Application for Standard Approach Approval (PDF) to get started.
+As per Bylaw 17/21 (PDF) of the Rural Municipality of Corman Park (RM) construction, alteration or relocation of an approach within the RM cannot be undertaken without written approval from the RM.
+Download an Approach Application Approval (PDF) to get started.

 Applications must be made by the land-owner of the property to which the approach would or does grant access.
-Applications shall consist of a completed Application for Standard Approach Approval and a $50 inspection fee.
+Applications shall consist of a completed Application for Standard Approach Approval and either a $200 fee which includes an administration fee and the cost of the installation of a Rural Address sign.
 Applicant must flag/stake out location of proposed approach and must indicate the flag/stake locations on the completed diagram included on the application form.

 If a written notice of approval is granted, construction must be completed within 6 months or such period as specified in the written notice of approval or the applicant may be required to submit a new application and inspection fee.
 All new approaches are required to have a culvert, the minimum required size will be determined by the RM after a site inspection.

 Approach construction must conform to all conditions outlined in the written notice of approval, the general regulations listed below and any other existing government regulations, policies and bylaws.

 - The approach shall be constructed with clean earth, free from objectionable material such as organic matter, frozen soil, topsoil, stumps, trees and rock.

 - At least 85 metres away from the center line of an intersection.
 This can be reduced to 60 meters within a residential multi-parcel subdivision

 - At an angle of 90 degrees to the roadway center line

 - To slope away from the roadway with a grade slope between 5-6%